AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 Pin Names are named arduino.[Pin Type]-[Pin Number].
 Example: arduino.digital-in-32 for Pin 32 on an Arduino Mega2560

+# Configuration - HowTo
+In the Arduino .ino File you will see the configuration Parameters for each kind of Signal.
+For example we will take a look at the First setting:

+> #define INPUTS                       //Use Arduino IO's as Inputs.
+Define how many Inputs you want in total and then which Pins you want to be Inputs.
+> #ifdef INPUTS
+>   const int Inputs = 5;               //number of inputs using internal Pullup resistor. (short to ground to trigger)
+>   int InPinmap[] = {37,38,39,40,41};
+> #endif

+You can easily modify it to fit your needs.
+Set Inputs to how many Pins you want to use as Inputs and edit the Array InPinmap by setting the Pin Number that should be set as Input.
+You can add as many as you want until your Arduino runs out of available Pins.

+After you've set your Pin definitions, copy your settings over to the arduino.py file.
+The .ino is written in C while the other one is written in Python, hence the Syntax is a little different.
+You only need to worry that the contents of the variables match.

+> Inputs = 5
+> InPinmap = [37,38,39,40,41]

 # Analog Inputs
 These are used for example to connect Potentiometers.
 You can add as many as your Arduino has Analog Pins.
 The Software has a smoothing parameter, which will remove jitter.